Justified Representation in Approval-Based Committee Voting: Introduction

-Much of the prior work on properties of multi-winner rules focuses on the setting where voters' preferences are total orders of the candidates.
-In contrast, in this paper we focus on approval-based rules, where each voter lists the subset of candidates that she approves of.
-One of the advantages of such rules is the simplicity of ballots: approval ballots reduce the cognitive burden on voters (rather than providing a full ranking of the candidates, a voter only needs to decide which candidates to approve) and are also easier to communicate to the election authority.
+In this paper we consider approval-based rules, where each voter lists the subset of candidates that she approves of.
+There is a growing literature on voting rules that are based on approval ballots: the Handbook on Approval Voting \citep{LS10} provides a very useful survey of pre-2010 research on this topic, and after this seminal book was published, various aspects of approval voting continued to attract a considerable amount of attention \citep[see, \eg the papers of][]{CKM10a,Endr13a,Dud14a}.
+One of the advantages of approval ballots is their simplicity: such ballots reduce the cognitive burden on voters (rather than providing a full ranking of the candidates, a voter only needs to decide which candidates to approve) and are also easier to communicate to the election authority.
 The most straightforward way to aggregate approvals is to have every approval for a candidate contribute one point to that candidate's score and select the candidates with the highest score.
-This rule is called \emph{Approval Voting (\av)}. \av has many desirable properties in the single winner case~\cite{BMS06a,Endr13a}, including its ``simplicity, propensity to elect Condorcet winners (when they exist), its robustness to manipulation and its monotonicity'' \cite[p.~viii]{Bram10a}.
-However, for the case of multiple winners, the merits of $\av$ are ``less clear'' \cite[p.~viii]{Bram10a}.
-In particular, for the multi-winner case, \av does not address concerns such as proportional representation: if the goal is to select $k$ winners, $51\%$ of the agents approve the same $k$ candidates, and the remaining agents approve a disjoint set of $k$ candidates, then the agents in minority do not get any of their approved candidates selected.
+This rule is called \emph{Approval Voting (\av)}. \av has many desirable properties in the single-winner case \citep{BMS06a,Endr13a}, including its ``simplicity, propensity to elect Condorcet winners (when they exist), its robustness to manipulation and its monotonicity'' \citep[p.~viii]{Bram10a}.
+However, for the case of multiple winners, the merits of $\av$ are ``less clear'' \citep[p.~viii]{Bram10a}.
+For example, \av may fail proportional representation: if the goal is to select $k$ winners, $k>1$, $51\%$ of the voters approve the same $k$ candidates, and the remaining voters approve a disjoint set of $k$ candidates, then the voters in minority do not get any of their approved candidates selected.